afeld/delivery/README.md

 # Continuous Delivery workshop

+Workshop demonstrating the power of platforms, via Microsoft Azure.

+## Setup

 1. Go to [Visual Studio Online](https://online.visualstudio.com/environments)
 1. Sign in, or create a Microsoft+Azure account if needed
 1. Create a Billing Plan